- jollification (n.)

 - joual (n.)

-- "colloquial Canadian French," 1962, from "joual," the colloquial Canadian French pronunciation of French cheval "horse" (see cavalier (n.)).
+- "colloquial Canadian French," 1959, from "joual," the colloquial Canadian French pronunciation of French cheval "horse" (see cavalier (n.)).
+The term was brought to attention by Quebec journalist André Laurendeau.

 - jouissance (n.)